pyrocms/pyrocms-docs/content/plugins/streams/entry-form.md

 	<tbody>
 <tr>
 	<td>&#123;&#123;&nbsp;form_open&nbsp;}}</td>
-	<td>Creates the opening form tag that submits to the current URL.</td>
+	<td>Creates the opening form tag that submits to the current URL.
+It is highly recommended that you use this tag instead of using your own form opening tag, since this tag adds important hidden fields that some field types may rely on.</td>
 </tr>
 <tr>
 	<td>&#123;&#123;&nbsp;form_submit&nbsp;}}</td>